GfSE/SAF-Specification/stakeholders.md

 * What is the operational context to achieve an operational story?
 * What is the rationale when requirements are not considered?
 * What is the system boundary definition?
-* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?
+* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational capabilities are defined?
 * What operational exchanges do operational performers need to consume or provide?
 * What operational process activities shall be executed during the execution of an operational story?
+* What performers or resources are necessary to operate the intended solution?
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which Operational Performer will operate or run the system?
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  I use them as basis for understanding interfaces on conceptual level.***
+  ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?